Toronto Raptors: Welcome Toronto

 In 2018, Drake unveiled the Welcome Toronto program with the Raptors.
 As a part of the program, the Raptors wore "city edition" uniforms for six home games throughout the 2017–18 season.
 As a salute to the earlier We the North campaign, the uniforms feature a gold chevron with "NORTH" written across it.
-The six Welcome Toronto home games also featured an OVO-themed black and gold home court, with chevrons pointing north.
+The six Welcome Toronto home games also featured an OVO-themed black-and-gold home court, with chevrons pointing north.
 In addition to the Welcome Toronto home games, it was also announced that the Raptors and OVO would donate $1 million in order to refurbish local community basketball courts, as well as another $2 million to Canada Basketball.

+2025 commentating ban

+In January 2025, Drake was banned from commentating on Toronto Raptors game broadcasts for one year for disparaging former Raptors player DeMar DeRozan.